ConnectiveConsulting/ai-workshop/exercises/2.1-generating-unit-tests/README.md

 ### Step 3.
 Explore edge cases

 1. Think about potential edge cases that could break the holiday schedule generator.
 For example, what happens if the input year is a leap year?
-Are there any holidays that could fall on the same date?
+What if holidays fall on the same date?

 1. In the Copilot chat window make sure we are in ``Ask`` mode and the model is ``GPT4.1``.
 Make sure the tests file (e.g. HolidayScheduleGeneratorTests.cs) is the active window, then click on the name of the file next to the ``Add Context`` button above the Copilot prompt entry to make sure the test file is part of the context.